Space Magnetometer Laboratory

 These magnetometers measure magnetic fields to a high degree of accuracy and precision.
-Our instrumentation is currently in flight on the Cluster, Cassini and Venus Express spacecraft and successfully flew on the Double Star and Ulysses spacecraft until the end of these missions.
+Our instrumentation is currently in flight on the Cluster and Bepi Colombo spacecraft and successfully flew on the Cassini, Venus Express, Double Star and Ulysses spacecraft until the end of these missions.

 Welcome to the Space Magnetometer Laboratory

 The Space Magnetometer lab is part of the Space and Atmospheric Physics Group at Imperial College London.
 We support the work of the scientists in the Group by providing magnetic field data for research into Heliospheric, Solar Terrestrial, Planetary Aeronomy and Planetary Magnetospheric Physics.

 - we design and build, precise, accurate, radiation tolerant magnetometers for space missions

 - we build data processing units and power converters for space instruments

 - these activities are supported by extensive facilities: a class 10000 clean room for flight instrument assembly, a mobile coil facility for magnetic characterisation, and a magnetometer calibration facility for pre-launch calibration

 Supporting our in-flight instruments